20+ High Protein Snacks

 High Protein Staples

 These might not hit 12 grams per serving, but they’re still solid protein sources that help you hit your daily goal.
-I always keep a few of these on hand for easy, no-fuss snacks.
+I always keep a few of these on hand for easy, no-fuss snacking.

 - Eggs: One egg has about 6 grams of protein, and it doesn’t get much easier than that.
 I like to keep a batch of air fryer hard-boiled eggs in the fridge for quick snacks, or I’ll scramble a few and make avocado toast with eggs.

 - Chickpeas: A ½ cup has about 7 grams of protein plus fiber to keep you full.
-I love roasted chickpeas for a crunchy snack—air fryer chickpeas are my go-to when I want something crispy and salty
+I love roasted chickpeas for a crunchy snack air fryer chickpeas are my go-to when I want something crispy and salty

 - Cheese: A slice of cheddar or mozzarella packs 6–8 grams of protein, and it’s perfect for pairing with fruit, nuts, or crackers.
 String cheese is also an easy grab-and-go option (and yes, I still peel it like a kid).